DataDog/hiring-engineers/answers.md

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/emailddog.png)

 While you are sleeping, turn off the alerts.
+You can choose any time you think would be acceptable to mute the emails.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/Mute.png)